Last updated: June 14, 2026 · Author: TTdancewear Team

 Closed-Toe Options

 More protection on crowded floors; consider slightly softer suede for easier pivots.
+A good pick for beginners who want their toes covered.

 Care & Maintenance